Session Management

 To forcefully quit your session:

-Located to the right of the session you wish to force quit, click the Info button
+- Click the Details button located to the right of the session you wish to force quit.

 This forcefully stops your process and all of its descendant processes.
 Force quitting doesn’t allow them to attempt to gracefully quit on their own.
 Consider using this option only as a last resort.